Exploring The Temples of Karnak: A Visitor's Guide

 Adjoining the southwest side of the Temple of Khonsu is a small Temple of Osiris and Opet (the hippopotamus goddess of childbirth and mother of Osiris) built by Euergetes II.
 It stands on a three-meter-high base topped by a cavetto cornice, with the main entrance on the west side.
 On the uprights of the doorway, the king is depicted before Osiris and other deities.

-The entrance, on the west side, leads into a rectangular hall, with a well preserved ceiling supported on two columns with floral capitals and Hathor heads.
+The entrance, on the west side, leads into a rectangular hall, with a well-preserved ceiling supported on two columns with floral capitals and Hathor heads.
 High up on the south wall are lattice windows.
 To the right are three side chambers with crypts; the door on the left is walled up.
 Beyond this is a second hall, with mural reliefs depicting the king in the presence of various deities.

 Off this hall open two side chambers.
-In the left hand one is a relief of the dead Osiris, with Isis and Nephthys standing by the bier, while the one on the right is dedicated to the birth of Horus.
+In the left-hand one is a relief of the dead Osiris, with Isis and Nephthys standing by the bier, while the one on the right is dedicated to the birth of Horus.
 The relief above the door of this room shows Isis suckling Horus, surrounded by gods; to the left the king brings milk, to the right, a length of cloth.
 On the lintel, Harsomtus is depicted in a swamp in the guise of a falcon wearing the double crown, protected by the hippopotamus goddess Opet and a lion goddess.

 A door with a figure of the goddess Opet leads into the Sanctuary, with a niche, which originally held a statue of the goddess.
 The reliefs in the niche show the king in the presence of Opet, who is represented on the right as a post with a Hathor head and on the left as a hippopotamus.
 In the east wall of the temple is a small Chapel of Osiris, built by Ptolemy XIII, with its own entrance on the east side.
 To this temple belongs the shaft, which stands in the Sanctuary of the Temple of Opet and may have contained a relic of Osiris.

-- Timing to beat the crowds: Karnak opens at 6am, and the earlier you can get here to beat the heat and the tour bus crowds, the better.
+- Timing to Beat the Crowds: Karnak opens at 6am, and the earlier you can get here to beat the heat and the tour bus crowds, the better.
 Whatever you do, avoid 10am to 3pm when the majority of tour buses from the Red Sea disgorge huge groups into the temples.

-- Timing for photographers: Try to get here for 5pm to see the stonework glow in the late afternoon sun and the grand shadows of statuary cast atmospherically against the walls.
+- Timing for Photographers: Try to get here for 5pm to see the stonework glow in the late afternoon sun and the grand shadows of statuary cast atmospherically against the walls.

 - Walk along the Corniche: If it's not too hot, it's easy enough to walk from downtown Luxor along the Corniche (Nile-side road) to Karnak.

 - By Private Taxi: All taxi drivers in town can shuttle you to the site.
+There are always taxis hanging about at the entrance for when you exit.

 - Horse Carriage: Luxor has a huge number of horse and carriage operators that can be used as transport within town.
 All of them can take you to Karnak.